comanezz/the-monkees/README.md

 ### Problems

 - The background image on all pages was taking too much time to load (more than 1.2 s) because the file size was too big (5 mb).
-  <br> **Solution:** I compressed the image to 270 ko by using [Compress JPEG](https://compressjpeg.com/).
+  <br> Solution: I compressed the image to 270 ko by using [Compress JPEG](https://compressjpeg.com/).
 Now it loads faster (less than 200 ms).

-- To remove the error message from validator.w3.org "The frameborder attribute is not supported in HTML5.
+- Error message from validator.w3.org "The frameborder attribute is not supported in HTML5.
 Use CSS instead."
-<br> Found this solution on [Stack overflow](https://stackoverflow.com/questions/26274082/the-frameborder-attribute-on-the-iframe-element-is-obsolete-use-css-instead). `border: none;` has been added to my iframe in CSS.
+<br> Solution found on [Stack overflow](https://stackoverflow.com/questions/26274082/the-frameborder-attribute-on-the-iframe-element-is-obsolete-use-css-instead). `border: none;` has been added to my iframe in CSS.

-- To remove the error message from validator.w3.org "The allowtransparency attribute on the iframe element is obsolete.
+- Error message from validator.w3.org "The allowtransparency attribute on the iframe element is obsolete.
 Use CSS instead."
-Found this solution on [Stack overflow](https://stackoverflow.com/questions/3740700/there-is-no-attribute-allowtransparency). `background-color: transparent;` has been added to my iframe in CSS.
+  <br> Solution found on [Stack overflow](https://stackoverflow.com/questions/3740700/there-is-no-attribute-allowtransparency). `background-color: transparent;` has been added to my iframe in CSS.

 ## Deployment